LoganRan625/iSH-IP-Scanner/README.md

 # iSH-IP-Scanner
 Scan tool for iSH app

-sends pings out to user defined ip and extention. ip addresses are saved to list if pings get response saves IPs to file and prints them to screen
+    Sends pings out to user defined ip and extention.
+    Ip addresses are saved to list if pings get response. saves IPs to file and prints them to screen.

 ***
 installation